jcmcnch/MGPrimerEval/README.md

 \*By default, the pipeline is set to limit the number of retrieved SSU rRNA per sample to 1 million (so it doesn't run too slowly on rRNA-rich data such as metatranscriptomes), but you can tweak this if you'd like to get more data back - just change the `readlimit` parameter in your config file.

+### Motivating Scientific Questions

 This pipeline is designed to address very basic questions at varying levels of detail:
-1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences (including degenerate bases) in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment/dataset?*
+1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences (including degenerate bases) in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment / dataset?*
 2. What taxa are perfectly matched by my primers?
-What taxa are not, and therefore likely to be inaccurately quantified using PCR amplicon barcoding methods? *i.e. what are the taxonomic blindspots of a given oligo/primer set?*
+What taxa are not, and therefore likely to be inaccurately quantified using PCR amplicon barcoding methods? *i.e. what are the taxonomic blindspots of a given oligo / primer set?*
 3. How can I improve a given oligonucleotide primer to improve its performance on a given dataset/environment? *i.e. can I create an ``optimal" primer set for my environment?*

+## Basic Usage

 ## Tutorial